awaregroup/IIALab/labs/Lab01.md

 1. Open up the first lab project found in [C:\Labs\content\src\IoTLabs.TestApp\IoTLabs.TestApp.sln](file:///C:\Labs\content\src\IoTLabs.TestApp\IoTLabs.TestApp.sln)
 2. Update the target system architecture to say 'ARM' as shown in the image below
 ![](./media/1_vs3.png)
-3. Change target system from 'Local' to 'Remote Machine' and enter the IP address of your device.
+3. Change target system from 'Device' to 'Remote Machine' and enter the IP address of your device.
 This can be found on the screen of your device
 ![](./media/1_vs2.png)
 4. Run the project to test it on your HummingBoard.
 You should see an interface, however no data should be showing - **Note: the first deployment can take a few minutes**